 The New York Boating Safety Certificate

 The New York State requires particular boat drivers and operators to have a NY Boating Safety Certificate.
-The state, however, along with most others do not require a license if you are looking to operate your personal boat for recreational purposes.
+The state, however, along with most others, does not require a license if you are looking to operate your personal boat for recreational purposes.

-There are licenses that are a strict requirement if you are looking into operating a boat on a professional level like sightseeing tours, commercial boats used for work like tugboats and ferries as well as commissioned fishing.
+So, do you need a license to drive a boat in NY?
+Some licenses have strict requirements if you are looking into operating a boat on a professional level like sightseeing tours, commercial boats used for work like tugboats and ferries, as well as commissioned fishing.

-Oftentimes mistaken for a license, this certificate proves that its bearer has successfully completed an approved New York Safe Boating course.
-You are required to have the Boating Safety Certificate on you anytime you are operating a powered watercraft (also known as a PWC) otherwise, you will be obligated to pay costly fines.
+This certificate, often mistaken for a license, proves that its bearer has successfully completed an approved New York Safe Boating course.
+You are required to have the Boating Safety Certificate on you anytime you are operating a powered watercraft (also known as a PWC); otherwise, you will be obligated to pay costly fines.

 You are required to complete a state-approved course on boating safety and acquire the New York Boating Safety Certificate before you can operate a vehicle for water travel if you were born on or after May 1, 1996.
-However, all people, regardless of their age, are also required to complete a Boating Safety Education Course before they can operate a personal watercraft on New York State waterways.
+However, regardless of age, all people must complete a Boating Safety Education Course before they can operate a personal watercraft on New York State waterways.

 One of the easiest ways to get a New York boater education card is on AceBoater.com.
 With AceBoater, you can study at your own pace and pay only when you pass the exam.
 You can then print your lifetime certificate and start boating the beautiful waters of New York.